PollBuddy/PollBuddy/PollBuddy-Server/backend/techList.md

-    directs any calls to /api/users to the file ./routes/users, which is where we store our Express functions for users information See     https://expressjs.com/en/4x/api.html    for the full documentation
+    directs any calls to /api/users to the file ./routes/users, which is where we store our Express functions for users information

+See     https://expressjs.com/en/4x/api.html    for the full documentation

 ## express-session
--package for creating an express session
+- package for creating an express session

 NPM Link: https://www.npmjs.com/package/express-session

 ## http-errors
--Package for creating error messages
+- Package for creating error messages

     Usage:
             var createError = require('http-errors')